MATH 606 Graduate Seminar: Welcome

 I have worked in a variety of environments which enables me to understand processes and to help you with your literature review and research.

-In a lab technician I worked on projects with engineers and scientists in quality control and new product development laboratories at General Electric and Corning Inc.
+As a lab technician I worked on projects with engineers and scientists in quality control and new product development laboratories at General Electric and Corning Inc.

 As a technical information scientist and library manager, I conducted Information research projects at Corning, Bausch @ Lomb and Xerox.